-Some employers provides an option for a company car, which you are allowed to use for private purposes.
-Unfortunately, this lucrative scenario has many catches in practice.
-The tax office looks closely when it comes to such perks and benefits.
-When faced with the choice between a company car and more salary, you should know the exact tax implications.
-Only then should you decide whether to opt for a company car or more salary?
+In Germany, some employers provide an option for a company car.
+Employees are also allowed to use the company car for private purposes.
+This scenario appears enticing and lucrative.
+Unfortunately, in practice, this good intent has many catches .
+The German tax office scrutinizes company car usage in the context of perks and benefits that are liable for taxation.
+When you are faced with the choice between a company car and more salary, you should know the exact tax implications.
+Only then should you decide between the available options.

-Company cars are considered a popular means of employee motivation.
-The company bears the costs and the employee sometimes gets a car that he, otherwise, might not be able to afford himself.
-Some employers also offer the model to forego a salary increase or part of the salary, and to finance the car through a salary conversion.
-The tax office considers a company car – whether classic or funded by salary conversion – a monetary advantage.
-This is an in kind benefit that an employee receives from the employer.
-A monetary advantage is always subject to income tax and social security.
-Anyone who has a company car and is allowed to use it privately must, therefore, include it in his / her tax calculation.
-Company cars that are not suitable for private use – for example, vans that are exclusively intended for the transport of goods – do not have to be taxed.
+Company cars are popular employee motivation perks.
+Usually, the company bears the costs of a brand new vehicle and the employee gets to use it, both for private and business purposes.
+The tax office considers a company car a perk with an associated financial gain.
+This is an in-kind benefit that an employee receives from the employer.
+A financial gain is always subject to income tax and social security.
+Anyone that avails a company car must include the financial gain in his / her tax calculation.
+Company cars that are not permitted for private use (e.g. vans that are exclusively intended for goods transport) are not subject to income tax and social security contributions.

 In the logbook method, you should record each trip in a logbook.
 For business trips, employees record: